michaelfester/docs/docs/reference/data-sources/big-tables.md

 ## Big Tables API

-To use an API to add rows, set columns, get all rows, or delete rows from a big table:
+To use an API to add rows, set columns, get all rows, or delete rows from a Big Table:

 - Right click on the Big Table you want to connect with.
 - Select “Show API.”